Unramifiedness of weight one Hilbert Hecke algebras

 \begin{proof} Let $h \in M_{p-1}(\fo,\FF)$ be the usual Hasse invariant (see \cite[\S3.4]{DiWi}).
 Note that since it exists for every level satisfying~\eqref{ass:21}, it exists in level~$\fo$.
-By taking it to a suitable power, we consider it in $M_{r(p-1)}(\fo,\FF)$ such that $r(p-1)$ is big enough to apply Lemma~\ref{lem:lifting}, yielding a modular form in $M_{r(p-1)}(\fo,\cO)$ such that the $q$-expansion of its reduction modulo~$\varpi$ at $\infty_\fc$ is equal to~$1$ for all $\fc\in \cC$.
-A big enough power of it satisfies the required congruence relation, and also the weight can be brought above any given bound. \end{proof}
+For $r$ such that $r(p-1)$ is big enough to apply Lemma~\ref{lem:lifting}, the modular form $h^r\in M_{r(p-1)}(\fo,\cO)$ has $q$-expansion congruent to~$1$ modulo~$\varpi$ at each cusp $\infty_\fc$, $\fc\in \cC$.
+A big enough power of it satisfies the required congruence relation and condition on the weight. \end{proof}